opencloudelab/opencloudelab.github.io/_posts/docker-containers/introduction_lab1.md

 **Docker Hub:** The Docker Hub is a centralized resource for working with Docker and its components.
 Like GitHub but for Docker images.
 **Container:** A container is a runtime instance of a docker image.
 A Docker container consists of:
--A Docker image
+*A Docker image
--Execution environment
+*Execution environment
--A standard set of instructions
+*A standard set of instructions
--The concept is borrowed from Shipping Containers, which define a standard to ship goods globally.
+*The concept is borrowed from Shipping Containers, which define a standard to ship goods globally.
 Docker defines a standard to ship software.

 **Dockerfile:** A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 Docker can build images automatically by reading the instructions from a Dockerfile.